luisbazo/DataScientistLuisBazoGarcia/md/DataScienceLuisBazoGarcia.md

 Perform initial analysis on column date which was initially an object.
 According to the graph below, there seems there is not any relation between the date and the failure.

-Note: The feature is removed from the model training but it might be worth to have a conversation with the customer to figure out the real meaning of this feature.
+Note: The feature "date" is removed from the model training but it might be worth to have a conversation with the customer to figure out the real meaning of this feature.

 ```python